 Let’s show you the whole process of how to create WordPress sticky posts in two easy ways.

 A sticky post is a blog post attached to the top of the blog page remains until you remove the sticky option.

-Before we’re going to start, you have to understand why should you use a sticky post on the WordPress website
+Before we’re going to start, you have to understand why you should use a sticky post on the WordPress website.

 WordPress Sticky Posts Explained

 A sticky post is a blog post primarily used to highlight the important content on your blog.
 Most of blogger use this WordPress post feature to present their blog posts at the top of the blog page to grab their users’ attention.

 There are mainly two types of blog posts that are used as sticky posts.

 Pillar content is the best and most important content on your website.
 You can include how-to guides, in-depth articles, and your most exoteric blog post as the pillar content.